rustygeldmacher/marmalade/README.md

     $ jam example

 This command will create a directory called "example" under the current directory and will create a file in the directory called "example.rb", which is an executable Ruby file set up for using Marmalade to do the dirty work for you.
-Running this file with the `--help` options lets you know about a few things it can do out of the box:
+Running this file with the `--help` option lets you know about a few things it can do out of the box:

     $ cd example
     $ ./example.rb --help